All posts tagged: Akhuni

 Recipe | Nagaland’s ‘Axone’ (Akhuni) Chutney

-Today’s chutney recipe is a special one.
-It is made from one of the most popular Naga spices – the ‘axone’ (pronounced aakhuni) which is basically fermented soyabean paste.
-Why is it so unique you ask?
-It has a very strong, pungent smell that can fill the entire room – house rather, with its unique aroma.
-Perhaps, this may be one of the reasons why youngsters from Nagaland always carry a packet of axone with them wherever they go – to try and recreate their very own ‘Naga kitchen’ – home away from home.
-Although first-timers be warned, the smell can be pretty intense when you are tasting it for the first time.
-But once you get used to the taste, it’s pretty addictive.
-So there – another warning.
-Nagas use the axone in a variety of dishes ranging from chutney and pickles, to various local dishes like smoked pork with axone, nula (snails) with akhuni and a host of stew dishes.
-To get you started, let us learn how to make the most …
+Today’s recipe is a special one that showcases one of the most popular Naga spices – ‘axone’ (pronounced aakhuni).
+This fermented soybean paste has a very strong and pungent smell that can fill an entire house with its unique aroma.
+It’s no wonder that young people from Nagaland always carry a packet of axone with them wherever they go, to try and recreate their very own ‘Naga kitchen’ – a home away from home.
+While the smell of axone may be intense for first-timers, it’s addictive once you get used to the taste.
+Nagas use this spice in a variety of dishes ranging from chutneys and pickles to various local dishes like smoked pork with axone, nula (snails) with axone, and a host of stew dishes.
+To get you started, let’s learn how to make the most popular Naga chutney.
+Get ready to explore the unique flavors of Nagaland!
+Fresh axone is made by boiling soybeans and draining the excess water.
+Then wrapped in banana leaves and left to ferment for 3-7 days over a …